P1ntas/Large-Scale-Software-Development/src/CODE_README.md

 You can use the file `data/push_to_db.py` to push data to the database.

 Note: If you are having problems (for example, have postgres also installed on your machine), you can push the data manually on the `pgAdmin` interface through the `Query Tool` tab.

-### Flask

-The `Flask` server will query the `PostgreSQL` database and expose the data under `localhost:8000/metrics` for `Prometheus` to scrape.
-This data contains the generated value for each sensor in the database, that is being updated every few seconds.

-You can enter the url in your browser to see the data that is being sent to `Prometheus`.

 ### Prometheus